-The applicant's AMHRR is void of the specific facts and circumstances concerning the events which led to the discharge from the Army.
-The applicant's AMHRR does contain a properly constituted DD Form 214 (Certificate of Release or Discharge from Active Duty), which was authenticated by the applicant's electronic signature.
-The applicant's DD Form 214 indicates the applicant was discharged under the provisions of AR 635-200, Chapter 14, paragraph 14-12b, by reason of Pattern of Misconduct, with a characterization of service of general (under honorable conditions).
+The applicant's service AMHRR is void of the specific facts and circumstances concerning the events which led to his discharge from the Army.
+The applicant's record does contain a DD Form 214 (Certificate of Release or Discharge from Active Duty), which indicates the applicant was discharged under the provisions of AR 635-200, paragraph 14-12b, by reason of Pattern of Misconduct, with a characterization of service of General (Under Honorable Conditions).